FilmStruck: History

 FilmStruck was launched on November 1, 2016, after being announced in April 2016.
 At the time of its launch, FilmStruck had 500 movies available to stream, 200 of them from the Criterion Collection library.
-As of February 2018, the combined channels on the service provide access to over 1,600 films, including more than 1,200 films licensed from the Criterion Collection.
+As of February 2018, the combined channels on the service provided access to over 1,600 films, including more than 1,200 films licensed from the Criterion Collection.
 On April 26, 2018, FilmStruck absorbed sister stand-alone service Warner Archive Instant, with current and new subscribers to the FilmStruck website.

 On October 26, 2018, it was announced FilmStruck would shut down on November 29, 2018, due to WarnerMedia's restructuring.
 In response, a group of film directors and actors signed a letter dated November 12, 2018, appealing directly to Warner Bros.
 Pictures Group chairman Toby Emmerich in an attempt to save the service.
 The letter was signed by Paul Thomas Anderson, Damien Chazelle, Alfonso Cuarón, Guillermo del Toro, Leonardo DiCaprio, James Gray, Alejandro González Iñárritu, Barry Jenkins, Rian Johnson, Christopher Nolan, Barbra Streisand, and others.
 Previously, Steven Spielberg and Martin Scorsese had urged Warner Bros. to continue the service.
-Four days after the letter was released, WarnerMedia and Criterion announced that The Criterion Channel would launch as a standalone service in Spring 2019, with a smaller version of the service also being available via HBO Max, WarnerMedia's upcoming streaming platform when it launched on May 27, 2020.
+Four days after the letter was released, WarnerMedia and Criterion announced that The Criterion Channel would launch as a standalone service in Spring 2019, with a smaller version of the service also being available via HBO Max, then WarnerMedia's upcoming streaming platform when it launched on May 27, 2020.